 For reasons of community safety, any tampering with equipment designed for fire safety (fire alarms, extinguishers, smoke detectors, emergency lights, hoses, etc.) is a serious offense punishable by suspension from the University.
-Anything pertaining to the fire equipment should be reported immediately to Public Safety Office or Physical Plant.
+Please report missing or damaged fire safety equipment immediately to Public Safety or Physical Plant.